Marine and Coastal Area (Takutai Moana) Act 2011: 2020 Waitangi Tribunal ruling

-2024 proposed amendment
+2025 customary threshold amendment

 In late July 2024, Treaty Negotiations Minister Paul Goldsmith announced that the Sixth National Government would disregard a 2023 New Zealand Court of Appeal ruling that lowered the threshold for proving Māori customary marine title claims under the Marine and Coastal Area (Takutai Moana) Act 2011.
 Goldsmith announce that the Government would amend section 58 of the Act to require marine title claimants to prove they had continual exclusive use and ownership of the area since 1840.
 This proposed law change was part of National's coalition agreement with the New Zealand First party.

-On 21 May 2024, This announcement preceded a meeting between Goldsmith, Oceans Fisheries Minister Shane Jones and seafood industry leaders in May 2024 to discuss industry concerns about Māori customary marine titles and claims.
+This announcement preceded a meeting between Goldsmith, Oceans Fisheries Minister Shane Jones and seafood industry leaders in May 2024 to discuss industry concerns about Māori customary marine titles and claims.

 In late August 2024, the Waitangi Tribunal commenced an urgent inquiry into the Government's plans to change the law to tighten the threshold for Māori customary marine title claims.
 The hearing was heard by Maori Land Court Judge Miharo Armstrong along with Tribunal members Ron Crosby and Pou Temara.
 On the first day, Treaty of Waitangi lawyer Tom Bennion criticised the Government for its perceived "two-faced" approach towards Māori and seeking to undermine Māori customary marine claims.
 Northland iwi (tribe) Ngātiwai chairperson Aperahama Kerepeti-Edwards criticised the National Government for not consulting with Māori over customary rights.
 On the second day, the Tribunal heard testimony from Te Arawhiti (Office for Māori Crown Relations) deputy secretary Tui Marsh, who had attended the 21 May meeting between cabinet ministers and seafood industry representatives.

 On 13 September 2024, the Waitangi Tribunal released its initial report into the proposed changes to the legislation.
 The Tribunal found that the Government had ignored official advice, failed to consult with Māori and breached several principles including active protection and good governance.
+In October 2024, the Attorney-General Judith Collins appealed the Court of Appeal's 2023 decision to lower the threshold for proving Māori customary foreshore and seabed claims to the Supreme Court of New Zealand.
+On 2 December, the Supreme Court upheld the Attorney-General's appeal, ruling that the lower court had erred in its approach to interpreting the threshold within the framework of the Marine and Coastal Area (Takutai Moana) Act 2011.

+On 24 September 2024, the Government's Marine and Coastal Area (Takutai Moana) (Customary Marine Title) Amendment Bill passed its first reading on 24 September 2024 and was referred to the justice select committee.
+Despite dissent from the Labour and Green parties, the committee recommended that the bill proceed through the legislative process on 3 December 2024.
+On 22 October 2025, the MACA amendment bill passed its third reading, becoming law.
+The bill was supported by the governing National, ACT and New Zealand First parties but was opposed by the opposition Labour, Green parties and Te Pāti Māori, which vowed to repeal the legislation if they formed the next government.